Ivacaftor

 - have cataracts

-- ketoconazole, itraconazole, posaconazole, voriconazole, fluconazole
+- antifungals such as ketoconazole, itraconazole, posaconazole, voriconazole, fluconazole

 - some antibiotics such as clarithromycin, erythromycin, rifampin, rifabutin

-- phenobarbital, carbamazepine, phenytoin
+- some anti-seizure medications such as phenobarbital, carbamazepine, phenytoin

 - digoxin